FAFSA How-To

 You will need your and/or your parents' tax returns for income and tax data, as well as your personal information.
 You also need to know that Carroll College's FAFSA School Code is 002526.
 You can pull up the online FAFSA pre-application to get an idea of the questions you'll need to answer.

-The results of your FAFSA or the expected family contribution will be sent to each school you list on the FAFSA.
-Carroll's priority deadline for receipt of the FAFSA is February 1 of this year year.
+The results of your FAFSA or the Student Aid Index (SAI) will be sent to each school you list on the FAFSA.
+Carroll's priority deadline for receipt of the FAFSA is February 1

-In March of 2020, Senator Alexander from Tennessee sponsored a bi-partisan bill in Congress called the FAFSA Simplification Act.
-It passed both the house and the senate without controversy and was signed into law by then President Donald Trump.
+In March 2020, Senator Alexander from Tennessee sponsored a bi-partisan bill in Congress called the FAFSA Simplification Act.
+It passed both the House and the Senate without controversy and was signed into law by then-President Donald Trump.
 This law dictates the questions that can be asked on the FAFSA form and what can be used to calculate the FAFSA.
 The Department of Education and the Internal Revenue Service were charged by this law to create a process that provided for a seamless flow of data between the two agencies so that the form would be easier for families to complete.

 You might need: